 Your doctor may also order tests to look for the physical symptoms of Turner syndrome.
 These tests may include:

-If you are diagnosed with Turner syndrome, you can still lead a healthy and happy life.
-Though there is no cure, there are treatments available that can ease your symptoms and improve your quality of life.
+If you’ve been diagnosed with Turner syndrome, you can still lead a full, happy life.
+While there is no cure, there are treatments that can help manage symptoms and improve your quality of life.

 Growth hormone therapy may help children with Turner syndrome grow taller.
 These daily injections usually start around ages 5 or 6 and end when a person is around 15 or 16.